TradeX

 Why TradeX Exists

-My production work includes institutional B2B infrastructure (ACY Connect FIX API platform) and retail trading interfaces (LogixTrader, Finlogix, TradingCup).
-TradeX answers the question: Can I design terminal UX for portfolio managers handling $100M-$50B?
+My production work spans institutional B2B infrastructure (ACY Connect FIX API platform) and retail trading interfaces (LogixTrader, Finlogix, TradingCup).
+TradeX extends that experience into terminal UX for portfolio managers handling $100M–$50B AUM — applying what I know about institutional order flow to a different scale of problem.

-ACY Connect proved I can ship institutional infrastructure (FIX Protocol for hedge funds).
-More importantly, the technical logic mapping from that production work β where I deconstructed FIX message states like 35=8 (Execution Report) and 35=W (Snapshot) with our Tech Lead and QA β provided the institutional foundation needed to design the TradeX terminal.
+ACY Connect is where I ship institutional infrastructure — FIX Protocol integration for hedge funds and prime brokers.
+The technical logic mapping from that production work — deconstructing FIX message states like 35=8 (Execution Report) and 35=W (Snapshot) with our Tech Lead and QA — gave me the institutional foundation to design the TradeX terminal.

 Three institutional design challenges I explored: